AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed in your Computer.
+To check for your local Java version, open a command terminal, type `java --version` and press Enter.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-T12-2/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your A Caring Book.
+1. Copy the file to the folder you want to use as the _home folder_ for your A Caring Book app.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar acaringbook.jar` command to run the application.<br>
+1. In the command terminal, `cd` into the folder you put the jar file in, and use the `java -jar acaringbook.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

+2. You can toggle between Light and Dark mode by clicking on "File" in the top left corner of the app window, and select or deselect the option "Dark Mode".

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: